mridulrb/Predict-loan-eligibility-using-IBM-Watson-Studio/loan-eligibility.md

 ```
 ![Independent_Variable_(Numerical)](doc/images/Independent_Variable_(Numerical)_4.png)

-We see a lot of outliers in this variable and the distribution is fairly normal.
-We will treat the outliers in later sections.
+We see a lot of outliers in this variable, and the distribution is fairly normal.
+We will deal with the outliers in later sections.

 ## Bivariate Analysis
 Let's recall some of the hypotheses that we generated earlier: